 Obviously too, I’m not a medical professional and I’m using information that was available to me at the time.
 Some may be inaccurate or outdated, so please do ask questions of your own medical folks or read up yourself.

 Cycle Tracking was Essential

-I wound up with a cycle that ranged from 23 to 39 days in length.
+A further complication was that I wound up with a cycle that ranged from 23 to 39 days in length.
 To get pregnant I had to throw out all my earlier data and start fresh from the miscarriage.
 In my case this meant ignoring my apps and tracking by hand.
 When I did this I went back and discovered that the three cycles we had done so far had mostly completely missed ovulation, sometimes by up to a week.
-I then calculated not a fertile day but a fertile window – based on my shortest and the longest possible cycle.
-Because our donor was local and friendly, we were able to arrange for donations every 2-3 days within this window, which meant that through the whole time there would always be live sperm present, looking for the ripe egg.
+I then calculated not a fertile day but a likely fertile window – based on my shortest and the longest possible cycle.
+Because our donor was local and friendly, we were able to arrange for donations every few days within this window, which meant that through the whole window there would always be live sperm present, looking for the ripe egg.
 That cycle we conceived little frog.